 Because olive oil and “light-tasting” olive oil dilute EVOO in a less flavorful base oil, they’re less pungent and sharp-tasting than EVOO itself.

-“If you want a lighter-tasting oil but still want the health benefits [of olive oil], then use the bottles marked olive oil or light-tasting olive oil,” Profaci advises.
+“If you want a lighter-tasting oil but still want [some of] the health benefits [of olive oil], then use the bottles marked olive oil or light-tasting olive oil,” Profaci advises.

 Laurie Moldawer, the director and owner of Park City Culinary Institute in Salt Lake City, Utah, says it makes sense to choose regular olive oil when cooking subtly flavored dishes like shellfish.